We Cater to You.. and to Your Smile

 Your expectations for dental sedation depend on the level of sedation you opt for.
 Nitrous oxide will generally make you feel slightly euphoric, calm, and possibly a little dizzy.
 Excessive dizziness can usually be managed by reducing the amount of gas.
 Deeper levels of sedation will make you feel groggy, sleepy, and calm.
 With moderate sedation, such as oral or IV sedation, you may fall into a light sleep, but should be easily awakened.
 With the exception of nitrous oxide, you may continue to feel groggy for a few hours after treatment and may need someone to drive you home.

-Dental Artistry offers our patients aroma therapeutic candles, facial towels, paraffin hand wax, hand massages, chenille throws, garden-window views, and over ear headphones with custom-selected music.
+Dental Artistry offers our patients nitrous oxide (laughing gas), chenille throws, garden-window views, and over ear headphones with custom-selected music.
 By offering distractions through the form of pleasant sensations, we hope to help you be mindful of relaxing sensations, thus reducing your anxiety.

 Let Dr. Sammons and Dr. Laurent of Dental Artistry transform your smile while you relax in comfort.
 Call our Lafayette office today at 337-406-1110 to wake up to the smile of your dreams.